Honors Capstone Project

 It is evident that the beauty industry can benefit from the reshoring shift that many companies are taking advantage of.
 Companies can benefit by cutting costs through manufacturing techniques, increasing sustainability efforts, and delivering effective Made-in-the-USA marketing to their consumers.
 Additionally, by reshoring operations, companies will be cutting multiple levels of risk by eliminating the effects of fluctuating exchange rates and the variability of fuel costs, and by maintaining quality and environmental standards at a high level.

 Gibli, Julie Sarah, "Let’s Bring it Home: Discovering Efficiency in Re-shoring Production in the Beauty Industry" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 778.

 Creative Commons License